aimanh22/Cloud-Continuous-Delivery-of-Microservice-Project/README.md

 ## Step 1 Creation of a Flask App

-The App has been created in Python to accomplish two tasks as can be seen under:
+The App has been created in Python to accomplish two tasks as under:
 ### (i) Get the Abstract of a Topic on Wikipedia

 ### (ii) Summarize the Abstract of a Topic on Wikipedia in 10 sentences